 - go: pronounced like "go" Putting it together, domingo sounds like "dough-meen-go."
 Pay attention to the stress on the second syllable (min) to pronounce it correctly.

 In Spanish, the days of the week are not capitalized unless they begin a sentence.
-Therefore, you would write "domingo" in most contexts.
-This differs from English, where "Sunday" is always capitalized.
+That's why, you would write "domingo" in most contexts.
+But this differs from English, where "Sunday" is always capitalized.
 The lowercase usage reflects a more casual and integrated use of the days of the week in everyday conversation.

 Domingo is commonly used in various contexts, from making plans to describing routines.
 For example: